From The Skin Well® | Drawn from the Happy Skin Leaflet Series

 What might help:

-→ Moisturise regularly, especially after contact with water
+→ Moisturise generously and often (at least twice daily), especially after contact with water (NHS)

 🏠 HOME & ENVIRONMENT

-☐ Central heating, dry air, or cold weather
+☐ Central heating, dry air, or sudden temperature changes / cold weather

 ☐ New cleaning products, detergents, or scented laundry softeners

-☐ Change in environment (e.g. travel, new home, work setting)
+☐ Recent change in environment (travel, new home, work setting)

 What might help:

-→ Use scent-free detergents and clean regularly with gentle products
+→ Use scent-free detergents and gentle cleaners; minimise known irritants (NHS)

 🍽️ FOOD & DIGESTION